-For this assignment, our market research suggests that the most applicable comparative measure of value is the overall unimproved sale price per deeded acre of native rangeland pasture.
-For the Sales Comparison Approach, only the sales with the most similar overall size, location, physical features, and/or similar land classification like that of the subject properties were considered to be similar enough to the appraised property for a direct comparison on a per-acre basis.
+For this assignment, our market research suggests that the most applicable comparative measure of value is the overall unimproved sale price per deeded acre.
+This unit of measure is derived at by dividing the total sale price (less any contributions from buildings) by the total number of deeded acres in the comparable sale property.

+For the Sales Comparison Approach, only the sales with the most similar overall size, location, physical features, and/or similar land classification like that of the subject properties were considered to be similar enough to the appraised property for a direct comparison on an overall per-acre basis.
 The primary sales data selected for analysis for each of the independent parcels is presented within the valuation discussion and analysis of each parcel.